-List of Aquaculture Leases in Frenchman Bay – This includes 32 current leases on the map, with four additional leases pending.
+List of Aquaculture Sites in Frenchman Bay – This includes 20 Limited-Purpose Aquaculture sites (LPAs), 12 standard aquaculture leases, and 1 experimental lease on the map, with four additional leases pending.
 Last updated December 21, 2020.

-For all of these leases, the final decisions can be found by clicking on the site on the map at: https://www.maine.gov/dmr/aquaculture/leases/aquaculturemap.html.
-One the website you can click on any of these leases to get more information.
-This is what the map looks like magnified for upper Frenchman Bay
+For all of these listings, the final decisions can be found by clicking on the site on the map at: https://www.maine.gov/dmr/aquaculture/leases/aquaculturemap.html.
+On the website you can click on any of these leases and licenses to get more information.
+This is what the map looks like magnified for upper Frenchman Bay.

-The first ten leases are for Oyster Aquaculture, from four local businesses, with two additional pending leases.
+The first ten listings are for Oyster Aquaculture, from four local businesses, with two additional pending leases.

 TAUN HB4 & TAUN SB2.
 Taunton Bay Oyster – Michael Briggs.
 Taunton Bay Oyster has two standard leases for oysters in Taunton Bay for floating cages and bottom culture.
 One is in Hog Bay around Buckskin Island, with 3 tracts that appear to cover approximately 20 acres.
 Areas that include some in this current lease goes back to at least 2003.
 The second standard lease is in the west side of the Taunton Bay channel above the bridge, and totals 19 acres.